Helping People With Disabilities Nationwide

 How to handle a Social Security Disability denial

-People who cannot work because of a disability may be eligible for federal Social Security Disability Insurance (SSDI).
+People who cannot work because of a disability may be eligible for federal SSDI, the Social Security Disability Insurance.
 Seeking these benefits requires going through a complex application.

 Individuals who have suffered an accident or an ailment that prevents them from working can apply for these benefits.
 Additionally, if you are employed but suffer chronic pain, you may also be eligible for SSDI.
-The United States Social Security Administration (SSA) provides a Listing of Impairments that might qualify for these benefits.
+The Social Security Administration (SSA) offers a Listing of Impairments that might qualify for these benefits.

 Individuals could have their applications approved and receive Social Security Disability Insurance (SSDI) after diligently submitting their documents.
 Still, not every applicant will receive benefits, even after completing the application process.